 Arizona State outlasts Cal State Fullerton 102-94 in 2OT

 Dort was 1 for 7 from the floor in the first half, but came alive after halftime, making 8 of 15 shots.
-He scored on a three-point play off a putback with 2 minutes left in the second overtime to put Arizona State up 95-89.
+He scored on a three-point play off a putback with 2 minutes left in the second overtime to put Arizona State up 95-89 and played well defensively most of the night.

 Arizona State reached the NCAA Tournament a year ago behind a trio of senior guards who turned the Sun Devils into Guard U. Tra Holder, Kodi Justice and Shannon Evans II all graduated and now Arizona State has become Big Guard U, with a bigger group of guards to go with added size and depth on the front line.